There are so many good gaming laptops available to choose from.

 ASUS TUF Gaming A15 (2024) is a kind of laptop for those gamers interested in getting something trustworthy and simple.
 It is far from ostentatious but does its work, which is all I like about it.

 Possessing a 15.6-inch Full HD display, this one’s great for gaming.
 144Hz screen refresh means smooth gaming actions and sharp pictures.
-This is the type of display that kick-starts that gaming buzz.
+This is the type of display that kicks-starts that gaming buzz.

-The 8GB DDR5 RAM works fine for gaming and daily use, though if you like running heavy programs or excessive multitasking, then getting more RAM is preferable.
+The 8GB DDR5 RAM works fine for casual gaming and casual use, though if you like running heavy programs or professional multitasking, then 16 GB RAM is preferable.

 The 512GB SSD is fast and more than enough to hold a handful of games and some files.
 Well, if you wish to store more in the future, then an external drive may be useful.